When I meet people and they find out I’m in the fitness business – and they see how old I am đ – the topic of weight lifting over 50 often comes up.

 - And the 5th one is a midsection exercise, either trunk flexion for the abdominals, or trunk extension for the low back muscles, on a machine or a specially designed bench.

-After the strength training workout is a great time to do a little stretching, especially for the shoulders and hips, which tend to lose flexibility as we get older.
+After the strength training exercises is a great time to do a little stretching, especially for the shoulders and hips, which tend to lose flexibility as we get older.

 Once you get the hang of things, this whole process takes under 45 minutes, and you only need to do it once or twice a week.